1. THE CONTRACT

 b) All Child Care

-See clause 3(m) regarding payments for any ad hoc child care purchased in resort.
+See para.
+3(m) regarding payments for any ad hoc child care purchased in resort.
 Prices charged in resort will normally be higher than the pre-booked prices shown in this brochure and on our website.

 c) Nursery Nurses/Nannies

-Our nurseries are run by professionally qualified nursery nurses or nannies who are assisted by staff with child care skills or experience.
-There will always be a qualified nursery nurse or nanny on duty in every nursery, and with the children on outings but other Esprit Ski staff may escort children to and from the appropriate nursery.
+Our nurseries are run by professionally qualified nursery nurses, nurses or nannies who are assisted by staff with child care skills or experience.
+There will always be a qualified nursery nurse, nurse or nanny on duty in every nursery, and with the children on outings but other Esprit Ski staff may escort children to and from the appropriate nursery.

-e) Children’s skiing clubs
+e) Children’s skiing/clubs